c0ntradicti0n/distinctiopus/README.md

 ## Getting Started

-To get all dependencies, you have to get some Natural Language Processing tools with their models.
+First there are some Natural Language Processing tools to install with the AI-models, that belong to them.

 ### Prerequisites